Who collects the samples?

 What Type of Container is Required?

-250mL containers will be provided for all sampling locations except ice makers for which 1L containers will be provided.
+We need the sample in 250mL containers, which will be provided for all sampling locations except ice makers, for which 1L containers will be provided.
 A flush sample is NOT required for ice makers.
-(Download our Sample Kit order form for daycare facilities).
+(Download Our Sample Kit Order Form for daycare facilities).

 How Do I Identify my Samples?

 All samples must be properly labeled such that the locations are easy to identify; the date and time of collection must also be included.
-A master sampling plan will help you easily label the samples (For example: Sample 001 corresponds to Kitchen Sink-First Draw). (download an example sample ID spreadsheet and CoC completion guide)
+A master sampling plan will help you easily label the samples (For example: Sample 001 corresponds to Kitchen Sink-First Draw). (download an example Sample ID Spreadsheet and Chain of Custody Completion Guide)

 How do I submit samples for analysis?

 Upon collection, samples and accompanying documentation like the chain of custody (CoD) may be submitted to the lab in person or via common carrier/shipping services.
 Shipping may be the most economical choice.
-(See Teklab’s Step by Step sampling guide for daycare facilities).
+(We have provided Teklab’s Step by Step sampling guide for daycare facilities).

 What do I do once I get my report?